 What is Root Cause Analysis?

 Root Cause Analysis is a process school districts, regional/county organizations, and state departments of education use to identify the basis for the disproportionality.
 Stakeholders triangulate and analyze multiple data points to discern patterns of behavior and determine impetus for the disproportionality.
-From these findings, the stakeholders are able to hypothesis the problem and formulate solution-based plans.
+From these findings, the stakeholders are able to hypothesize the problem and formulate solution-based plans.